top of page

 The WikiHow page on this subject has more insight on writing and using casual or formal emails.

 If your message concerns an account, transaction, application, or some other kind of record-keeping, you will want to include relevant details or identification connected to it.
 Include your proper, legal name at some point, especially if it's not reflected in your email address.
 Otherwise, be prepared to share that information if it's requested.
-If attachments are involved, do not forget to include them before hitting send (Some browsers will remind you to add your attachments if they aren't there already).

 Some additional tips: